-Winster is a name long associated with the hose industry, with a history that goes back to the 1940s.
+Winster is a name long associated with the hose industry, with a history that goes back to the early 1960s.
 In that time the market for hoses has seen significant change, and so has the company now known as Winster Limited.

 Winster was established by Bill Wheatley, with an initial focus on the supply of hydraulic hoses to the deep mining industry.
 We created the Winster “Safety First” triangle which quickly become a recognised quality mark.

-The 1950s and 1960s saw a diversification and expansion of the business, supplying the construction industry and Original Equipment Manufacturers (OEMs).
+The early years of the company’s history saw a rapid diversification and expansion of the business, supplying the construction industry and Original Equipment Manufacturers (OEMs).
 To support this expansion, a network of depots was established.
 Winster established a reputation for producing longer length hoses than other manufacturers and the company patented and adopted a vulcanisation process which gave Winster hoses more flexibility than those of rival manufacturers.